 Misconnection.
 The user intends to navigate to “example.faß” but the browser returns “example.fass” which is controlled by a different registrant.

 The situation is summarized in Diagram D.1 below:

-Diagram D.1: Resolution of LATIN SMALL LETTER SHARP S (ß) 00DF in Different Enviroments
+Diagram D.1: Resolution of Latin Small Letter Sharp S (ß) 00DF in Different Enviroments